Belief in humor as a corrective force in politics is deeply ingrained in American culture.

 Blushing, the agent replies, ‘I got nervous.

-I meant to shout ‘Donald, duck!’ — The Friars Club
+I meant to shout ‘Donald, duck!’‘ — The Friars Club

-First, the violation part.
+Then there’s the violation part.
 The crux of this is that we all have a basic sense of how the world should work, which includes the norms for appropriate behavior and general beliefs about what is “correct.”
 When our basic sense of the world is violated, it might make us laugh.
 If someone does something wrong or says something they’re not “supposed to” say, it’s grounds for giggles.

 The second postulate, that the premise of a humorous joke is not harmful, would appear to defy Trump’s behavior.
 Instead, theorists attribute Trump’s actions as being eligible for satirical derision because of the element of “surprise.”
 Heck, even Aristotle said, “The secret to humor is surprise.”